Ivan the Terrible in Russian folklore: The genesis of folklore and its connection with the historical figure of Ivan the Terrible

 The earliest records of Russian folklore about Ivan the Terrible were made by Samuel Collins in the mid to late 17th century, almost a hundred years after the end of his reign.
-At the beginning of the 17th century, the Tsardome of Moscow suffered a catastrophe, known as the Time of Troubles, and during the reign of Romanov dynasty, the enslavement of the peasantry intensified, which aggravated social struggles and led to numerous popular uprisings (such as the Stenka Razin one).
+At the beginning of the 17th century, the Tsardome of Moscow suffered a catastrophe, known as the Time of Troubles, and during the reign of Romanov dynasty, the enslavement of the peasantry intensified, which aggravated social struggles and led to numerous popular uprisings (such as one led by Stenka Razin).
 The question of how far the folklore about Ivan IV can be considered to reflect popular sixteenth-century attitudes towards him, rather than a retrospective idealization, is highly debatable.
 The image created throughout Russian folklore is in a direct contrast to that which is typically painted of him and his rule by historians.
 As folklorist Jack V. Haney claims speaking about the stories of Ivan the Terrible and Peter the Great: "Though the chief character is certainly a historical figure, the resemblance stops here, for there is nothing historical, or even very plausible, in most of these legends.”.